Skip to main content

 These two lists are not symmetric.
 Microsoft's side gets better as the platform matures.
 The organizational side does not improve unless someone designs it.
 The unresolved work is not technical configuration.
 It is deciding what the agent is for, what authority it has, what it must never do, what changes require reauthorization, and whose name is attached to that decision in a form that stands up outside the Microsoft admin experience.

-Microsoft gives you logs, identity, visibility, and Data Loss Prevention enforcement.
-Microsoft does not give you documented intent, formal authorization chains, or the accountability record whose absence an examiner will notice first.
-The first list is getting better every quarter.
-The second list is your job.
+Microsoft now gives you a more coherent control plane: Agent 365 for observe, govern, and secure workflows; Entra Agent ID for identity and access; Purview for data security, DLP, compliance, and observability; and Defender for threat protection.
+Microsoft still does not give you documented intent, formal authorization chains, or the accountability record whose absence an examiner will notice first.
+The first layer is getting stronger.
+The second layer is your job.

-Analysis based on Microsoft official documentation and Microsoft Learn references as of May 2026, including Microsoft Agent 365 GA (May 1, 2026), Microsoft Entra Agent ID GA (May 1, 2026), and twelve years of practitioner experience inside SEC, CFTC, and NIH environments.
+Analysis based on Microsoft official documentation and Microsoft Learn references checked August 7, 2026, and twelve years of practitioner experience inside SEC, CFTC, and NIH environments.